ndom91/react-timezone-select/README.md

 While looking around for a good option, I had trouble finding a timezone select components which:

-1\) Adjusted the choices automatically with Daylight Savings Time (DST)
+1) Adjusted the choices automatically with Daylight Savings Time (DST)
-2\) Didn't have a huge list of choices to scroll through when technically only 24 (ish) are necessary
+2) Didn't have a huge list of choices to scroll through when technically only 24 (ish) are necessary

 #### Demo: [ndom91.github.io/react-timezone-select](https://ndom91.github.io/react-timezone-select/)

 > This demo is also available in the `./examples` directory.
 Simply run `npm start` in the root of the repository after installing everything in the examples subdirectory and snowpack dev will begin, where you can find the demo at [`localhost:8080`](http://localhost:8080).

-We also have some **more examples** available on Codesandbox using this component with the datetime library [spacetime](https://codesandbox.io/s/react-timezone-select-usage-z37hf) as well as with [moment](https://codesandbox.io/s/react-timezone-select-usage-moment-5n6vn), showing how one might use this component in a real application.
+We also have some **more examples** available on Codesandbox using this component with the datetime library `spacetime` ([example](https://codesandbox.io/s/react-timezone-select-usage-z37hf)) as well as with `moment` ([example](https://codesandbox.io/s/react-timezone-select-usage-moment-5n6vn)), showing how one might use this component in a real application.

 ## 🏗️ Installing